ashwindumane/NOTEXA-MERN-Note-Taking-App/README.md

 # 📝 NOTEXA – MERN Note Taking App

 **NOTEXA** is a full-featured MERN stack note-taking app designed for speed, simplicity, and productivity.
-It offers an elegant UI, fast performance, and seamless CRUD operations
+It offers an elegant UI, fast performance, and seamless CRUD operations.

 ## 🔗 Live Demo
 [View App on Vercel](https://notexa-note-app-by-ashwin-dumane.vercel.app/)